MerosCrypto/Meros/docs/RPC/Eventual/Personal.md

 `getAddress` replies with an address.
 It takes in three arguments:
 - Account (int):  Optional; defaults to 0; used in hardened derivation.
 - Change  (bool): Optional; defaults to false.
-- Index   (int):  Optional; defaults to the next unused index.
+- Index   (int):  Optional; defaults to the next underived index.
 If an index above the hardened threshold is specified, hardened derivation is used.
 If the next unused index is used, and it's above the hardened threshold, this will error.

 The result is a string of the Wallet's address.